-- 8. Optional signal hookups, including engine RPM, analog signal data logging, and flex fuel sensor are explained in sections 9-12.
-If you are not using these features, tape up the unused wires. - 9.
-For engine RPM data logging, connect the brown WEGO III wire to one of the following: - Tach signal (preferred for best noise immunity).
+- 9. Optional signal hookups, including engine RPM and analog signal data logging, are explained in sections 10-12. - 10.
+For engine RPM data logging, connect the WEGO IV tach input to one of the following: - a.
+Tach signal (preferred for best noise immunity).
 The unit is compatible with industry standard 12 volt square wave tach signals such as what would be used to drive an Autometer or similar aftermarket tach.
-Most aftermarket CD (capacitive discharge) ignitions including the MSD-6 and Crane HI-6 series have a tach output that you can connect to the WEGO III.
-1999-2003 Harley-Davidson® motorcycles with carbureted Twin Cam 88® engines have a tach output on pin 12 of the black ignition module connector.
-Most 2001 and later Harley-Davidson® motorcycles with 36

-- pin Delphi® fuel injection ECM have a tach output on pin 3 of the ECM connector. - b.
+Most aftermarket CD (capacitive discharge) ignitions including the MSD-6 and Crane HI-6 series have a tach output that you can connect to the WEGO IV. - 1999-2003 Harley-Davidson® motorcycles with carbureted Twin Cam 88® engines have a tach output on pin 12 of the black ignition module connector.
+Most 2001 and later Harley-Davidson® motorcycles with 36 pin Delphi® fuel injection ECM have a tach output on pin 3 of the ECM connector. - b.
 Coil- terminal.
 The unit is compatible with the signal on the Coil- terminal of most inductive discharge type ignitions.
-This includes most OE (original equipment) automotive ignitions and all Harley-Davidson[®] ignitions.
-For automotive distributorless or Harley-Davidson[®] single fire systems with multiple coils or coil packs, you can use any one of the Coilsignals. - c.
+This includes most OE (original equipment) automotive ignitions and all Harley-Davidson® ignitions.
+For automotive distributorless or Harley-Davidson® single fire systems with multiple coils or coil packs, you can use any one of the Coilsignals.

+c.
 Motorcycle and small engine CD (capacitive discharge) ignitions.
 Many Japanese motorcycles and small engines use CD ignitions.
 Any engines with flywheel triggered systems fall into this category.
 These applications will require a special tach adapter P/N 115005.